Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Supplementary Information

-\subsection{Additional Numerical Experiments}
+\subsection{Additional Numerical Experiments.}

-In this section, we present more numerical experiments for several thickness of diffraction patterns related to Figure \ref{fig:bragg_images}, phase of eigenvalues as in Figure \ref{fig:eig_dist}, as well as projected potential as in Figure \ref{fig:proj_potential}.
+In order to highlight the consistency of results that are obtained using scattering and transmission matrix, when applied to data of specimens with highly different thickness, we present additional numerical experiments, that are, diffraction patterns shown in Fig.~\ref{fig:bragg_images_appendix}, phase of eigenvalues as in Fig.~\ref{fig:eig_dist_appendix}, as well as projected potential as in Fig.~\ref{fig:proj_potential_appendix}.